Skip to Content

 Fruit Snacks and Fruit Strips without Palm Oil

 What to look for: Many chewy foods contain palm in the form of Glycerin, Glycerine, Glyceryl, and Glycol.
-Avoid these ingredients completely because there’s no way of knowing if they are made with palm oil.
+Many fruit snack manufacturers also fortify them with Vitamin A Palmitate as well.

 In addition to the “palm” words, watch for Mono- & Diglycerides, Polysorbate 80, Propylene Glycol Monostearate, etc. which are common in ice cream.

-Learn about finding ice cream without palm oil for additional brands and flavors.
+Learn about finding ice cream without palm oil for lots more info.

 What to look for: Peanut butter is another case when organic is not usually better.
 Most all of the store-brand, organic peanut butter at our local grocery store contains palm oil.